2020 marks the beginning of a new decade.

 One such charity ready to champion this cause is 'Beach Guardian'.

-In a quite village on the North Cornish Coast, not far from Padstow,
+In a quiet village on the North Cornish Coast, not far from Padstow,

 Marine Biologist and conservationist Emily is taking her stand.